TpRelic/vecsr_win/README.md

 of static analysis, which task to perform, and some quality of life features.

 ### Installation for Windows (WSL)
-VECSR was originally designed for MacOS, so you need to go through some extra setup on WSL to get it working.
+VECSR in VirtualHome was originally designed for MacOS, so you need to go through some extra setup on WSL to get it working.
 1. Install WSL
     - `wsl --install` `wsl --update`
     - `sudo apt update` `sudo apt install build-essential`
     - `sudo apt install python3 python3-venv python3-full`
-3. In "Turn Windows Features On or Off" > Enable Virtual Machine Platform and Windows Subsystem for Linux
+3. In "Turn Windows Features On or Off" > Enable Virtual Machine Platform and Windows Subsystem for Linux, Restart if needed.
 4. In "WSL Settings" > Networking > Networking Mode > Mirrored
-a.
-Restart if needed.
 5. Using WSL, Install s(CASP):
     - `curl https://ciao-lang.org/boot -sSfL | sh`
     - `ciao get gitlab.software.imdea.org/ciao-lang/sCASP`
     - `scasp --update`
 6. Clone the VECSR Repository
+    - Do `git add --chmod=+x scasp_knowledge_base` before cloning or the scripts might not work.
 7. In VECSR the folder > Clone the Virtualhome Repository (API)
 8. Make a Python VENV and install all pip / libs (both VECSR and VirtualHome)
+    - cd into vecsr\virtualhome\, pip install -e .
+	- also vecsr\ requirments.txt
 9. On the Windows side, download VirtualHome's Windows Exe to somewhere like Program Files, and run it.
     - You can verify if it's open in WSL w/ `ip route | grep default` for `8080`
 10. Run main_virtualhome.py